How to Use Twitter to Boost Your Business?

 - Actively used: At the time of verification, your account must be logged in and used within six months.
 Your account should adhere to Twitter’s active account policy.

-- Secured and verified: The email address and phone number should be confirmed and verified.
+- Secured and verified: The email address (you can get it from LinkedIn) and phone number should be confirmed and verified.

 - Twitter Rules Violation: Twitter has rules that every user has to follow.
 Violating these rules results in a 12-hour or 7-day lockout period.
 To qualify for the blue check, your account must have abided by these rules in the past 12 months.